Last updated January 14, 2021

 The twist is that right now, all travelers are currently required to quarantine in a government-approved hotel for their first 14 days in-country.
 We are hoping they will eventually move to a test-on-arrival system instead of quarantine.
 If this doesn’t change it may add around $750-$1,000 to the costs of the program in Thailand, which would be cost-prohibitive for many, so we are hoping it will change.

 Six of Thailand’s airports opened on July 1, including the international airport servicing flights from the United States.
 US and other carriers had scheduled flights and are selling tickets.
-Then on July 6th, commercial flights were stopped and the restriction was extended again until October 31st.
-The number of commercial flights is very limited and must be arranged with one of several approved travel providers.
+Then on July 6th, commercial flights were stopped and the restriction was extended again until November 30th.

 Things are looking good for Thailand, and have been for quite some time.
-Thailand has fluctuated between ranking #1 or #2 in the world on the Covid Recovery Index..
+Thailand has fluctuated between ranking #1 or #2 in the world on the Covid Recovery Index for some time.

 The Thailand healthcare system was ranked in the top three countries in Asia being prepared for a pandemic before it happened.
-Thailand is the world’s capital for medical tourism due to the combination of better quality at a low cost.
+In summer 2020, Thailand went over 100 days in a row with zero new cases.
+Additionally, Thailand is the world’s capital for medical tourism due to the combination of better quality at a low cost.

-Malls, grocery stores, public transportation, popular temples, museums, and more are open!
+Malls, grocery stores, public transportation, temples, and museums, and more are open!
 Almost all activities that were previously closed have gone back to the (new) normal, which is something we’re thrilled about.
+With a December outbreak around Bangkok, we’re seeing a partial lockdown in some provinces, with an enforced curfew and takeaway only at restaurants after a certain hour of the evening.
+Massage parlors and playgrounds are also closed.

 Out & About